ianepperson/canegt-to-ms/README.md

 Use the [Arduino IDE](https://www.arduino.cc/en/Main.Software) software to connect to the Trinket via USB and load the program.
 View the file here: [canegt-2-ms.ino](canegt-2-ms.ino), and download it with the [raw link](https://raw.githubusercontent.com/ianepperson/canegt-to-ms/main/canegt-2-ms.ino).

+There's a lot of electrical noise in the engine compartment and the input bounces around quite a bit.
+Since the actual value changes very slowly, the code averages the last several readings (about 2 seconds worth) to the output in order to smooth out the signal.

 ## Finished product